-Thomas Built Buses has teamed up with Meritor WABCO to offer new factory-installed SmartTrac™ electronic stability control (ESC) on its diesel-fueled Saf-T-Liner® C2 school buses.
+Thomas Built Buses has teamed up with Meritor WABCO to offer new factory-installed SmartTrac™ electronic stability control (ESC) on its diesel and compressed natural gas-fueled Saf-T-Liner® C2 school buses.
 SmartTrac ESC is a vehicle safety system that intervenes automatically when it senses instability that could lead to a rollover or loss of bus control.

 “When faced with rollovers and loss-of-control accidents, drivers usually are not aware that vehicle dynamics are about to become critically unstable until the point of no return is already reached,” explains Stephen Hampson, president and general manager for Meritor WABCO.
 “Meritor WABCO’s SmartTrac ESC intervenes by comparing the vehicle’s actual movement to performance models, using various vehicle sensors.
 If the vehicle shows a tendency to leave the driver’s intended path or exceeds a critical acceleration threshold, SmartTrac ESC helps the driver maintain control.
 The system applies the appropriate brakes selectively and better aligns the vehicle with the driver’s intended path of travel.”

 The SmartTrac ESC system works with the Saf-T-Liner C2’s air disc and air drum brakes and supports a driver in difficult road conditions.
 However, the driver maintains responsibility for safe driving practices in all road conditions.